-Chris is a Fellow of the Royal Society of Arts, a trustee of Modern Poetry in Translation, the author of The Thoughts of Betty Spital (Penguin 1989) and a past winner of the George Orwell award for his play We Two Boys.
+Chris is a Fellow of the Royal Society of Arts, Chair of Modern Poetry in Translation, the author of The Thoughts of Betty Spital (Penguin 1989) and a past winner of the George Orwell award for his play We Two Boys.

 In 2015 he was made a member of Academy Inegales.